 When it comes to potty training, most of us think about timing, consistency, and praise.
-But one factor that’s often overlooked and rarely spoken about is toilet position.
-How your child actually sits on the potty or toilet.
-Believe it or not, the way your little one positions their body can make a huge difference in how easily and comfortably they’re able to poo.
+But one factor that’s often overlooked is toilet posture, how your child actually sits on the potty or toilet.
+Continence specialists increasingly recognise that good toilet posture can make it easier and more comfortable for children to fully empty their bowels and develop healthy toileting habits.
 Poor posture can even contribute to constipation, and because a backed-up bowel can press on the bladder, this sometimes links directly to bedwetting.

 The good news is that the right potty posture can support healthy bowel movements, ease constipation, and in turn, help reduce accidents.
 Here we’ll dive into why potty posture matters, the role of the puborectalis muscle, and how you can set your child up for success during this big developmental milestone.